 Coincidentally, yours truly also sang Proclaimers songs on those two karaoke nights.
 Again in an unconvincing Scottish accent, joining the massed ranks of a bank’s IT Service Management team in murdering the song ‘500 Miles’.
 On reflection, it appears I’ve a behavioural tic that makes me unable to sing one of Charlie and Craig Reid’s tunes without attempting to mimic their strong Scottish brogue.

 Anyhow, as alluded to above, on Saturday I took part in my inaugural performance with Garforth Community Choir.
 Despite not being up to speed learning these songs, my fellow choir members and musical director Liz guided me through the half hour set of refrains, including ‘True Colours’, ‘Shackles’ and ‘Lovely Day’.

 After the performance, I returned home uplifted and in high spirits.
 Among her enquiries about how the performance went, my wife Karen asked what I enjoyed most about the experience.
 After pondering over the answer for a few seconds, I responded:-

-“Probably the fact I didn’t have to sing a f***ing Proclaimers song!”
+“Probably the relief of not having to sing a f***ing Proclaimers song!”